 So often when we seek to love people we start off with good intentions but we struggle to follow through.
 Instead of becoming half-hearted, we need God to do a work in our lives: when we love God with all our strength we will follow through in our commitment by doing whatever it takes.

 Reflect: Are you already helping the poor and loving your neighbour?
 Don’t give up, even when things get tough.
 If you already sponsor a child with Compassion, don’t give up on that child.
 Press through, and just as you started well, finish well.

 Real-life Good Samaritans to inspire you

 At Compassion, we hear incredible stories of the selfless love shown time and again by our incredible project staff and the children in the Compassion programme.
 Thanks to child sponsorship, children who were born into poverty are empowered not just to overcome poverty themselves, but bring change to their families and communities.

 How to love your neighbours: Moses’ story

-It was a cool day in Kenya, near Homa Bay, an eastern inlet of Lake Victoria.
+It was a cool day in Kenya, near Homa Bay, an eastern inlet of Lake Victoria, east Africa.
 Moses’ mother was given a food parcel packed with sugar, flour, oil, beans, rice, tea and a box of biscuits – essential items for a family that often struggled to gather together enough food for one meal a day.

 Seeing other hungry children around him, Moses was moved with compassion.
 Without thinking, he took one of the packets of biscuits from the box and started giving them out to his neighbours.
 It was as if there was no question in his mind – if he had something and his friends did not, the obvious next step would be to share it.